midnightntwrk/midnight-architecture/proposals/0012-forks.md

 Specifically:

 - according to protocol description, block producers upon upgrade of the node would start producing blocks which encode different version for current and next one
-- once a specified amount of blocks within an epoch expresses the same next protocol version (but not necessarily a subsequent one), first block producer to observe that publishes an extrinsic, which schedules update at the beginning of the next epoch with following data:
+- once a specified amount of blocks within an epoch expresses the same next protocol version (but not necessarily subsequent ones), first block producer to observe that publishes an extrinsic, which schedules update at the beginning of the next epoch with following data (this is not technically necessary, but would simplify things for other clients and look similarly when governance is introduced):
   - what Midnight's protocol version it will be - derived from native runtime version
   - hash of WASM code expected to be set with `system.setCode` extrinsic - accessed from the node deployment
   - epoch number `system.setCode` call should be performed - this data is not necessary, but is a great help to components using data from blockchain